-The Cultural Perspectives sequence attempts to achieve a further goal of enabling students to understand and appreciate the global world in which we live.
-In the effort to achieve this goal, students are presented with opportunities to engage our diverse world by looking at all aspects of knowledge (e.g., philosophy, art, literature, music, religion, etc.) through a variety of cultural lenses.
+The Cultural Perspectives sequence further attempts to enable students to understand and appreciate the global world in which we live.
+In order to achieve this goal, students are invited to examine all aspects of the knowledge they acquire through a variety of cultural lenses.
 The hope is that students will transcend their own cultural contexts and begin to see the world from the perspective of others.